Prior Approval Request (PAR) Process

 In summary, here are the steps to follow:

-- Signed letter comes back from the candidate and is forwarded to EVPP
+- Signed offer letter from the candidate is forwarded to EVPP.

-- EVPP will ACCept the PAR and final approve the HRMS assignment document
+- EVPP will ACCept the PAR and the faculty position should push overnight to Workday.

 The hiring of faculty who are non-U.S. citizens requires special handling and close coordination with the International Office.
 You will also need to discuss with the faculty candidate their visa options.
-The International Office has posted a helpful resource page for administrators working with internationals, which includes a page on determining the right visa.
+Texas Global has posted a helpful resource page for administrators working with internationals, which includes a page on determining the right visa.

-After approving the PAR off the Creator’s desk, the hiring unit should contact Faculty & Scholar Services in the International Office to inform them of the impending hire of a non-U.S.-citizen.
-Faculty & Scholar Services will need to know the EID of the faculty candidate, their faculty title, their contract term if it is a temporary faculty position, and the classification they will be requesting.
-Faculty and Scholar Services cannot process any requests until an EID has been generated for the faculty candidate, so the PAR must be created prior to contacting them with this request.
+After approving the PAR off the Creator’s desk, the hiring unit should contact International Student and Scholar Services (ISSS) to inform them of the impending hire of a non-U.S.-citizen.
+ISSS will need to know the EID of the faculty candidate, their faculty title, their contract term if it is a temporary faculty position, and the classification they will be requesting.
+ISSS cannot process any requests until an EID has been generated for the faculty candidate, so the PAR must be created prior to contacting them with this request.

-It is also important to know the Provost’s policy on hiring non-U.S. citizens in academic and research positions.
+It is also important to know the Provost Office policy on hiring non-U.S. citizens in academic and research positions.
 That document includes a full list of faculty titles that are eligible without waiver to seek H-1B or Permanent Residency classification.

 Among the contingencies stated in the faculty contract one makes clear that if they are not eligible to work in the U.S., they will not be hired: “completion of the form and provision of documentation required by the Federal Immigration Reform and Control Act to verify employment eligibility to work in the United States.”